F41zK4r1m/HackTheBox/Beep.md

 /vtigercrm            (Status: 301) [Size: 313] [--> https://10.10.10.7/vtigercrm/]
 ```

-I started checking the intresting directories one by one, in the "/admin" the application revealed the backend application & it's version "FreePBX 2.8.1.4".
+Among the discovered sub-directories, the "/admin" directory caught my attention as it revealed the backend application with version "FreePBX 2.8.1.4":

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/3e3c9f48-7807-4331-9982-e3315ce7cb7d)

-Vtiger CRM 5.1.0 running on "/vtigercrm":
+Another interesting discovery was the "Vtiger CRM 5.1.0" running on "/vtigercrm":

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/444a6c4f-aaa6-4123-96fe-0be67220ef73)

-Free PBX 2.5 running on "/recordings"
+There was also "FreePBX 2.5" running on the "/recordings" directory:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/94f5237b-0599-4882-a56e-88fac5daf267)

-After checking all the web-directories I checked for the exploits related to Elastix on searchsploit & got few results:
+After checking all the web directories, I proceeded to search for exploits related to Elastix on the searchsploit database.
+I found a few results:

 ```bash
 searchsploit Elastix
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/4d4d3aa8-ba1d-401b-8b1c-bb599af1edb5)

-Since first 3 exploits are related to XSS & I still not authenticated I choose the 3rd exploit from the results "Elastix 2.2.0 - 'graph.php' Local File Inclusion" & downloaded it.
+Since the first three exploits were related to XSS and I still hadn't authenticated, I chose the third exploit from the results, "Elastix 2.2.0 - 'graph.php' Local File Inclusion," and downloaded it:

 ```bash
 searchsploit -m php/webapps/37637.pl
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/dc8aaeaa-6523-47ad-bb89-1839b902ba2f)

-After downnloading I checked the script content & found the POC in comment of the script:
+I checked the script content and found the Proof of Concept (POC) in the comments of the script:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/247a864a-a960-406b-a3ec-c81713476da6)

 So, basically the vulnerability exists in the Vtiger CRM.
-Instead of using the scirpt I manually queried the vulnerable path using curl & got the response:
+To exploit the vulnerability, I manually queried the vulnerable path using curl and received a response:

 ```bash
 curl -k -vv 'https://10.10.10.7/vtigercrm/graph.php?current_language=../../../../../../../..//etc/amportal.conf%00&module=Accounts&action'
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/7e909688-ff22-4c9f-a610-a8ed5749062b)

-Since the result is too big, I queried the same URL in the browser for better view & got multiple credentils present in the "amportal.conf" file.
+Since the result was too large to display in the terminal, I queried the same URL in the browser for better view and found multiple credentials present in the "amportal.conf" file:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/7151713b-f893-4144-b60e-b707e67e10c3)

-I changed the directory to "/etc/passwd" & found a user "fanis" in it.
+I also checked the "/etc/passwd" file and found a user named "fanis" in it.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/e175f570-461b-4b15-ae39-54462adbc19d)

 ## User flag:

-By applying the same logic I again changed the directory to "/home/fanis/user.txt" & got user flag as well.
-But this might not be the intended way to fetch the flag as I still not have the shell access.
+By using the same logic, I changed the directory to "/home/fanis/user.txt" and successfully retrieved the user flag.
+However, I realized that this might not be the intended way to fetch the flag, as I still didn't have shell access.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/74dff33a-c861-4b17-863a-d8ae6a96f43e)

-To go the intentional way I used the credentials which I extracted from "/etc/amportal.conf" by exploiting LFI vulnerability.
-I used admin credentials & successfully logged into:
+To proceed the intended way, I utilized the credentials I extracted from "/etc/amportal.conf" by exploiting the LFI vulnerability.
+Using the admin credentials, I successfully logged into various applications:

 - https://10.10.10.7/admin/
 - https://10.10.10.7/vtigercrm
 - https://10.10.10.7/recordings
 - https://10.10.10.7/index.php

-### Root method-1:
+### Root Method-1:

-As I was able to login onto multiple services using the same credentials, I thought to try the same credentials for SSH logon as well.
-Since the password belongs to admin user I tried the same credentials for the root.
+As I was able to login to multiple services using the same credentials, I thought of trying the same credentials for SSH login as well.
+Since the password belongs to the admin user, I tried using the same password for the root account.

-Initially I was facing some difficulty while connecting via SSH, so I tried some extra options while connecting & using the same password I was successfully logged in as a root user. (pwn3d!🙂)
+Initially, I faced some difficulty while connecting via SSH, so I added some extra options while connecting, and with the same password, I was successfully logged in as the root user. (pwn3d!🙂)

 ```bash
 ssh root@10.10.10.7 -o KexAlgorithms=+diffie-hellman-group1-sha1 -o HostKeyAlgorithms=+ssh-dss